curl/everything-curl/usingcurl-proxies.md

 on a remote machine.
 Running curl in such a network would also get its HTTPS traffic captured.

-This practice, of course, allows the middle man to decrypt and actually snoop on all TLS traffic.
+This practice, of course, allows the middle man to decrypt and snoop on all TLS traffic.

 ### Non-HTTP protocols over an HTTP proxy